-- A councillor or committee member is entitled to claim travel and subsistence allowances where expenditure on travelling or subsistence has been necessarily incurred in connection with an approved duty as specified in Schedule 2. - 6.2 The rates of travel allowance for travel by public transport shall not exceed the actual amount paid.
-Where reasonably available, the cheapest available form of public transport should be used, except in urgent cases. - 6.3 The rates of travel allowance for travel by private vehicle shall be the amounts shown below, which are within the maxima determined by the Department for Communities.
+- 6.1 A Councillor or committee member is entitled to claim travel and subsistence allowances where expenditure on travelling or subsistence has been necessarily incurred in connection with an approved duty as specified in Schedule 2. - 6.2 The rates of travel allowance for travel by public transport shall not exceed the actual amount paid.
+Where reasonably available, the cheapest available form of public transport should be used, except in urgent cases.

+6.3 The rates of travel allowance for travel by private vehicle shall be the amounts shown below, which are within the maximum determined by the Department for Communities.

 TYPE OF VEHICLE Rate per mile

 A pedal cycle 20.0p

 A motor cycle 24.0p

-A motor car of cylinder capacity exceeding 450cc but not 46.9p
+A motor car of cylinder capacity exceeding 450cc but 46.9p

-exceeding 999cc 13.7p
+not exceeding 999cc 13.7p

 A motor car of cylinder capacity exceeding 999cc but not 52.2p

 exceeding 1,199cc 14.4p

 A motor car of cylinder capacity exceeding 1,199cc 65.0p

 16.4p

 An electric car 45.0p

 25.0p

 Passenger Rate (per passenger) 5.0p

-- for mileage over 8,500 annual miles
+for mileage over 8,500 annual miles.

-- for mileage over 10,000 miles
+for mileage over 10,000miles

-- The rates of subsistence shall be the amounts shown below, which are within the maxima determined by the Department for Communities.
+6.4 The rates of subsistence shall be the amounts shown below, which are within the maxima determined by the Department for Communities.

-PERIOD/MEAL RATES British Isles £ London £ An absence involving an overnight stay only , away from the normal place of residence 100.70 122.45 Breakfast allowance (more than 4 hours away from the normal place of residence or, where approved by the Council, a lesser period before 11 am) 11.50 11.50 Lunch allowance (more than 4 hours away from the normal place of residence or, where approved by the council, a lesser period including the period between 12 noon and 2pm) 13.50 13.50 Tea allowance (more than 4 hours away from the normal place of residence or, where approved by the council, a lesser period including the period between 3pm and 6pm) 4.70 4.70 Evening meal allowance (more than 4 hours away from the normal place of residence or, where approved by the council, a lesser period ending after 7pm) 20.95 20.95 Sub-total for meals 50.65 50.65 Total maximum rate (absence of 24 hours) 151.35 173.10
+PERIOD/MEAL RATES British Isles London £ £ An absence involving an overnight stay only , 100.70 122.45 away from the normal place of residence 100.70 122.40 Breakfast allowance (more than 4 hours away from the normal place of residence or, where 44 50 11 50 approved by the council, a lesser period before e 11.50 11.50 11 am) Lunch allowance (more than 4 hours away from the normal place of residence or, where 13.50 13.50 approved by the council, a lesser period 13.30 13.30 including the period between 12 noon and 2pm)

+Tea allowance (more than 4 hours away from 4.70 4.70

+the normal place of residence or, where

+approved by the council, a lesser period

+including the period between 3pm and 6pm)

+Evening meal allowance (more than 4 hours 20.95 20.95

+away from the normal place of residence or,

+where approved by the council, a lesser period

+ending after 7pm)

+Sub-total for meals 50.65 50.65

+Total maximum rate (absence of 24 hours) 151.35 173.10